Getting started with FlexMetal

 Operating System

-Locations are name for the i3D.net Datacenter where FlexMetal instance are available.
+Locations are named for the i3D.net Datacenter where FlexMetal instances are available.
 Below is a small extract of available locations:

 Europe